microsoft/DirectXTex/ReadMe.txt

   DDS files created using the DDS_FLAGS_FORCE_DX10_EXT_MISC2 flag or the texconv -dx10 switch using the March 2013 release should be refreshed.

 * Due to the underlying Windows BMP WIC codec, alpha channels are not supported for 16bpp or 32bpp BMP pixel format files.
-The Windows 8.x version of the Windows BMP WIC codec does support 32bpp pixel formats with alpha when using the BITMAPV5HEADER file header.
-Note the updated
-  WIC is available on Windows 7 SP1 with KB 2670838 installed.
+The Windows 8.x and Windows 10 version of the Windows BMP WIC codec does support 32bpp pixel formats with alpha when using the BITMAPV5HEADER file header.
+Note the updated WIC is available on Windows 7 SP1 with KB 2670838 installed.

 * While DXGI 1.0 and DXGI 1.1 include 5:6:5 (DXGI_FORMAT_B5G6R5_UNORM) and 5:5:5:1 (DXGI_FORMAT_B5G5R5A1_UNORM)
   pixel format enumerations, the DirectX 10.x and 11.0 Runtimes do not support these formats for use with Direct3D.
-The DirectX 11.1 runtime, DXGI 1.2, and the WDDM 1.2 driver model fully support 16bpp formats (5:6:5, 5:5:5:1, and 4:4:4:4).
+  The DirectX 11.1 runtime, DXGI 1.2, and the WDDM 1.2 driver model fully support 16bpp formats (5:6:5, 5:5:5:1, and
+   4:4:4:4).

-* WICTextureLoader cannot load .TGA files unless the system has a 3rd party WIC codec installed.
-You must use the DirectXTex library for TGA file format support without relying on an add-on WIC codec.
+* WICTextureLoader cannot load .TGA or .HDR files unless the system has a 3rd party WIC codec installed.
+You must use the DirectXTex library for TGA/HDR file format support without relying on an add-on WIC codec.

 * Loading of 96bpp floating-point TIFF files results in a corrupted image prior to Windows 8.
-This fix is available on Windows 7 SP1 with
-  KB 2670838 installed.
+This fix is available on Windows 7 SP1 with KB 2670838 installed.

 ------------------------------------
 RELEASE HISTORY

+September 14, 2016
+    HDR (RGBE Radiance) file format reader and writer Evaluate and Transform functions for computing user-defined functions on images Fix BC6H GPU shaders on WARP device
+    Fix for alignment issues on ARM devices in software compression codec Added TEX_THRESHOLD_DEFAULT (0.5f) constant default alpha threshold value for Convert & Compress Minor CaptureTexture optimization
+    texconv/texassemble: Support for .hdr file format
+    texconv: added -gpu switch to specify adapter to use for GPU-based compression codecs
+    texconv: added -badtails switch to enable loading of legacy DXTn DDS files with incomplete mipchain tails
+    texconv: added -c switch for old-school colorkey/chromakey transparency to alpha conversion
+    texconv: added -alpha switch for reverse premultiply along with TEX_PMALPHA_REVERSE flag
+    texconv: added wildcard support for input filename and optional -r switch for recursive search

 August 4, 2016
     CompileShader script updated to build external pdbs